Psychotherapy in Headington: Same-Week Counselling Options

 When to choose what

-• Practicalities: Confirm availability window, location or video platform, fees, and any concessions.
+- Practicalities.
+Confirm availability window, location or video platform, and fees.
 Use the first session to test fit and switch early if it is not right.

-We’ve written a guide on how to find the perfect therapist in Oxford if you want to read more
+We have written a guide on how to choose the right therapist in Oxford if you want to read more

 Headington Specifics That Matter